-This document is relevant for: Inf1, Inf2, Trn1, Trn1n
+This document is relevant for: Inf1

-Developer’s Guide - NeuronX Runtime#
+Developer Guide - NeuronX Runtime#

-This guide is intended to support a deeper understanding of the Neuron Runtime and how ML applications are built using the Runtime APIs directly.
-Most customers will not need this level of detail as the interactions with the Neuron Runtime are already taken care by popular ML Frameworks with built-in Neuron support such as torch-neuron and tensorflow-neuron.
-This guide is focused on the information you need to know when building custom frameworks that will call libnrt APIs directly from C/C++ apps.
+This guide is intended to support a deeper understanding of the Neuron Runtime and how ML applications are built using the Runtime APIs directly, and focuses on the information you need to know when building custom frameworks that call libnrt

 Note

 The next few paragraphs provide a brief introduction to the Neuron hardware and the Neuron Runtime architecture.
-Customers who’d rather skip this and jump straight to building their first ML application which runs without the aid of an ML framework, should go to Building the first Neuron application.
+Customers who’d rather skip this and jump straight to building their first ML application which runs without the aid of an ML framework, should go to Building your first Neuron application.

-The Neuron Runtime Library (libnrt) is the intermediate layer between Application + Framework and Neuron Driver + Neuron Device.
+) is the intermediate layer between Application + Framework and Neuron Driver + Neuron Device.
 It provides a C API for initializing the Neuron hardware, staging models and input data, executing inferences and training iterations on the staged models, and retrieving output data.
 The vast majority of ML applications running on Neuron will follow one of the following 3 architectural templates:

-Individual processes executing models on one or more Neuron Devices#
+Fig. 9 Individual processes executing models on one or more Neuron Devices#

-Processes working together on executing models within the same instance - libnccom (The Neuron Collective Communication Library) handles inter-worker communication#
+Fig. 10 Processes working together on executing models within the same instance - libnccom (The Neuron Collective Communication Library) handles inter-worker communication#

-Processes working together on executing models across multiple instances - libnccom, libfabric and the EFA driver handle communication#
+Fig. 11 Processes working together on executing models across multiple instances - libnccom, libfabric and the EFA driver handle communication#

 A more comprehensive guide to installing Neuron software can be found in the Get Started with PyTorch Neuron guide.

-The Neuron Runtime requires the Neuron Driver, which is provided by the aws-neuron-dkms package:
+The Neuron Runtime requires the Neuron Driver, which is provided by the aws-neuron-dkms

-sudo yum install aws-neuronx-dkms
+sudo dnf install aws-neuronx-dkms

 Ubuntu: